yifanwww/template-electron-react/README.md

 ### `yarn build`

-This script will first run script `yarn build-renderer` and then run script `yarn build-main`.
+This script will first run script `yarn build:renderer` and then run script `yarn build:main`.

-Do not change this order, for `yarn build-renderer` (`react-scripts build`) will clear the old files in `./build` and then put the new compiled files into it.
-If you run script `yarn build-main` first, the new compiled `electron.js` file will be cleared when you run script `yarn build-renderer`.
+Do not change this order, for `yarn build:renderer` (`react-scripts build`) will clear the old files in `./build` and then put the new compiled files into it.
+If you run script `yarn build:main` first, the new compiled `electron.js` file will be cleared when you run script `yarn build:renderer`.

 ### `yarn app`